 Another display that forms the image of a famous person is this.
 Can you recognise who he is?

 A designer from China built a Chinese water village of substantial size.
-It was modeled after a traditional farmer’s abode in Jiangnan.
+It was modelled after a traditional farmer’s abode in Jiangnan.

 From another continent is this display of African grasslands, complete with giraffes!

-Flowerbeds with colorful flowers, complemented with equally colorful translucent panels hanging from the ceilings.
+Flowerbeds with colourful flowers, complemented with equally colourful translucent panels hanging from the ceilings.

 Icicles.
 Or are they really?